top of page

 Hikes and Paddles

-Hikes are scheduled for the second Sunday of September through June and the last Sunday of September through May; most are easy to moderate in difficulty.
+Hikes are scheduled for the second Sunday of September through June and the last Sunday of September through May (except for December); most are easy to moderate in difficulty.
 During warmer months we schedule paddles on local waters.

 Stewardship Work Parties